IchiiDev/profile/README.md

 You can include your profile picture to the folder as well with Discord badges and projects icons (Exemple badges and placeholders are included with the project).
 You can find a list of useful Discord assets in SVG here: [#ressources](#ressources)

 *Disclaimer:* I highly recommend not to host any of Discord assets on your own.
 Always consider directly using the Discord assets links (cf: [#ressources](#ressources))
+EDIT (11/09/2021): For some reason, Discord is blocking assets for third party websites so you will need to host them on your web server.

 3. Edit the `assets\config.js` file to manage the page's content